Detailed description of a beginner’s cross-legged position (2)

 The muscles at the sides and back of your body exert effort or stretch beneficially to support your weight.
 That pulls back any excessive inward curve that there might be in your backbone and transfers excessive and confused muscular tensions out from your abdomen and chest to become controllable and beneficial muscular effort at the sides and back of your body.
 The muscles at the sides and back of your position help to hold your position still and allow your breathing to be more free and thorough than it can be ordinarily.

-Curve or lean forward far enough so that when you can condense the muscles of your abdomen inward to exhale the following inhalation can be effortless.
+Curve or lean forward far enough so that when you can contract the muscles of your abdomen inward to exhale the following inhalation can be effortless.
 You can verify that the position of your backbone is beneficial by adjusting the angle that you curve or lean forward so that when you contract the muscles of your abdomen to exhale the following inhalation of your breathing to be effortless.
 This is described in Chapter 1 and described in detail in Chapter 8.

 Don’t curve or lean forward so far that the inhalations of your breathing cannot be effortless.
 If you curve or lean forward far you’ll exert excessive effort in the muscles that support your position upright, your breathing won’t be free and you won’t be able to stand your backbone upright and curved or leaned forward nearly effortlessly.